 What communications will I receive about my application?

 All communication will be via your RMIT student email account.

 You can expect at least two emails from us.

-You will receive an outcome email within 10 working days of the date your application was deemed complete.
+You'll receive an outcome email within 10 working days of the date your application was deemed complete.

-The outcome email will state the outcome for each assessment task you have listed in your application.
+The outcome email will state the outcome for each assessment task you listed in your application.
 The standard outcomes are ‘granted’, ‘denied’ or ‘cancelled’.
 Any duplicate applications will be withdrawn.

 What are my responsibilities when applying for special consideration?